pooyavahidi/content/ai/forward_propagation_neural_networks.md

 See this in action [here](https://github.com/pooyavahidi/examples/blob/main/ai/nn_neurons_and_layers.ipynb).

+## Output Layer Logits and Activation Function Placement
+As we discussed, the output layer activation function is determined by the type of the problem we are solving.
+The output of this layer is the prediction of the target variable $\hat{y}$.

+**Logits**:<br>
+The _linear transformation_ $z$ of the output layer which is the output of the output layer before applying the activation function is called **Logits**.

+In practice for classification problems (e.g. Sigmoid or Softmax activation functions), for numerical stability, the output of the model is not the output of the activation function, but the output of the linear transformation (logit) of the output layer.

+Then for the final prediction $\hat{y}$, we apply the activation function to the logit $z$ separately.

+Similarly, if we are calculating the loss function, we pass on the logits $z$ directrly to the loss function, and the loss function will apply the activation function to the logits $z$ internally.

+See this in action in below example, [here](https://github.com/pooyavahidi/examples/blob/main/ai/nn_training_inference.ipynb).

 ## Implementation of Forward Propagation

 In the following we use `pytorch` to implement the neural network shown in the above example and how forward pass works.